Espanto Jr.: Espanto Jr. (1984–1995)

-In 1984, Andrade adopted his most well known ring character: the masked "Espanto Jr." (Spanish for "Horror Jr.") who was a storyline son of Espanto I. Espanto I had died in 1968 without any sons so Andrade was given permission to use the name by the surviving Los Espantos, Espanto II and Espanto III.
+In 1984, Andrade adopted his most well known ring character: the masked "Espanto Jr." (Spanish for "Horror Jr."), who was a storyline son of Espanto I. Espanto I had died in 1968 without any sons, so Andrade was given permission to use the name by the surviving Los Espantos, Espanto II and Espanto III.
 He began wrestling wearing the distinctive black and white mask of the Los Espantos team (that also encompassed Espanto IV and V) as he began working for the Universal Wrestling Association (UWA).
-After working under the moniker for a few years he became embroiled in a feud with El Hijo del Santo, mirroring the feud of Hijo del Santo's father El Santo and Espanto Jr.'s storyline father Espanto I. The storyline feud between the two reached one of its highlights as the two wrestlers faced off in a Lucha de Apuestas, or bet match, where both wrestlers put their mask on the line.
-El Hijo del Santo won, mirroring the victory of El Santo and just like Espanto I, Espanto Jr. was forced to unmask and never wear the Espanto mask again for the rest of his wrestling career.
+After working under the moniker for a few years, he became embroiled in a storyline feud with El Hijo del Santo, mirroring the feud of Hijo del Santo's father El Santo and Espanto Jr.'s storyline father Espanto I. The feud between the two reached one of its highlights as the two wrestlers faced off in a Lucha de Apuestas ("bet match"), where both wrestlers put their mask on the line.
+El Hijo del Santo won, mirroring the victory of El Santo; just like Espanto I, Espanto Jr. was forced to unmask and never wear the Espanto mask again for the rest of his wrestling career.
 As part of the escalating storyline between the two, Espanto Jr. defeated El Hijo del Santo to win the UWA World Lightweight Championship on July 26, 1987, a title he would hold until May 1, 1988, when El Hijo del Santo regained the championship.

 The storyline between the two stretched over several years, with El Hijo del Santo winning Lucha de Apuestas matches over Espanto on three occasions, each time forcing Espanto Jr. to have his hair shared off.
 Espanto Jr. would later lose a similar Luchas de Apuestas match to Super Muñeco on June 2, 1991.
 On April 14, 1992, Espanto Jr. defeated El Hijo del Santo to win the UWA World Welterweight Championship, but only held it for 41 days before losing it to Celestial.
-He would subsequently work for World Wrestling Association (WWA) as the UWA began attracting fewer spectators and eventually going out of business.
-In WWA he won the WWA World Welterweight Championship when he defeated Piloto Suicida and held it for 193 days until losing it to his rival El Hijo del Santo.
+He would subsequently work for World Wrestling Association (WWA) as the UWA began attracting fewer spectators and eventually went out of business.
+In WWA, he won the WWA World Welterweight Championship by defeating Piloto Suicida; he held it for 193 days until losing the title to El Hijo del Santo.
 He also won the WWA World Lightweight Championship by defeating El Hijo del Black Shadow.
-In 1994 Espanto Jr. began working for Lucha Libre AAA World Wide (AAA), which had been founded a year before.
-He worked AAA's Triplemanía II-C show on May 27, 1994, where he teamed up with Rambo and Magnate to defeat the team of Winners, Super Caló and El Solar when Espanto Jr. pinned El Solar.
+In 1994, Espanto Jr. began working for Lucha Libre AAA World Wide (AAA), which had been founded a year before.
+At Triplemanía II-C on May 27, he teamed with Rambo and Magnate to defeat Winners, Super Caló and El Solar, who Espanto Jr. pinned.